SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Napa & Sonoma Wine Tours

 One of my favorite San Francisco events in September is our Northern California wine country tours.
-You can head north to visit either Napa Valley or Sonoma or both in just one day.
+You can visit Napa Valley or Sonoma, or both, in just one day.

-These tours take you to three to five wineries and offer you the chance to take a sneak peak behind the scenes at the wine making process.
-You will also meet with those in the business and learn all about their wines and the history of these regions.
+These tours take you to three to five wineries and offer you the chance to take a peek behind the scenes at the wine-making process.

-You can head up on your own, but the best thing about these guided tour is you don't have to worry about who is driving you back to SF.
-You will be picked up from your hotel, driven throughout one or both of these wine regions, and dropped off where you started.
+You could head up north on your own, but the best thing about these guided tours is that you don't have to worry about who is driving you back to SF.
+You will be picked up from your hotel, driven through one or both of these wine regions, and dropped off where you started.

 Most of them are about 8 to 9 hours.
-If you are short on time, you will also find some great half-day tours too.
+If you're short on time, you'll also find some great half-day tours.

 These are just a few of my top recommendations.

-Napa & Sonoma Full Day Tour: Includes stops at 3 wineries.
-You will stop at a large winery and a smaller boutique winery, so you can get a feel for how they each create their wines.
-You will also have a free hour for lunch where you can grab a meal on your own at any place in the historic Sonoma Square or in the heart of Napa Valley.
-Tasting fees included for all three stops.
-Additional tastings and lunch not included.
-Runs daily.
+• Napa & Sonoma Full Day Tour: Includes stops at three wineries.
+You will stop at a large winery and a smaller boutique winery, allowing you to experience firsthand how each creates its wines.
+You will also have a free hour for lunch, during which you can grab a meal at any place in the historic Sonoma Square or in the heart of Napa Valley.
 Check for availability for September.

-Half-Day Tour: This tour will take you to the Carneros region in Sonoma County.
+• Half-Day Tour: This tour will take you to the Carneros region in Sonoma County.
 It includes a stop at two wineries.
 You will also have about an hour to explore downtown Sonoma.
-The tour leaves SF at Noon and is about 5 hours long.
-Tasting fees at the first place are included and you will need to pay for your tasting at the second location.
+The tour leaves SF at noon and is about 5 hours long.
 Check for availability this month.

 More SF Bay Area Events